 Why we use the CEREC system for Preparing Ceramic Inlays?

-You might now be wondering why we prefer digital inlays over the conventional ones.
+You might now be wondering why we prefer digital inlays over conventional ones.
 So, here are a few reasons why CEREC inlays are better than direct fillings and conventional inlays.

 - Exceptional Precision and Fit – the CEREC inlays are prepared by using a state-of-the-art CAD-CAM Therefore, unlike the direct fillings and conventional inlays prepared in the laboratory, the CEREC inlays are prepared under highly precise and controlled precision.
 As a result, they will perfectly fit the prepared teeth, and they will prevent chances of development of secondary cavities.